novadevs-opensource/dolivel-tools/package-scaffold/README.md

 ## How to
 1. Create a new laravel project with composer.
-2. Inside the root of your project, create the following path ```/packages/novadevs```
+2. Inside the root of your project, create the following path ```/packages/novadevs/dolivel/<module-name>```
 3. Go inside and run the ```composer init``` command.
+    1. Follow the composer init assistant.
-3. Add to this path (/packages/novadevs) the following scaffold (you can clone this project)
+4. Add to this path (/packages/novadevs/dolivel/<module-name>) the following scaffold (you can clone this project)

 #### Package structure
     <module-name>